last updated: AUG 17 2020

 A primary way to grow market share is by scaling quickly and making offerings cheap or even free.
 This is where labor exploitation comes in.
 Though tech jobs are coveted as the last vestige of the middle class or a path out of poverty, there is growing stratification to support the scale and convenience they’re selling.
 Hardware production, original based in Silicon Valley, long ago moved overseas for labor that’s cheaper and more easily controlled.
 Any work outside the tech company power structure is often classified as contractor or vendor and squeezed for wages and benefits.
 This includes many suppliers and core service providers.
 Tech companies often operate as middle-men putting the pieces together and extracting the profits.
 To enable new scales or convenience, they also create jobs that are uniquely monotonous or downright horrifying.
 They also redefine traditional jobs in ways that remove legacy protections and opportunity for advancement under a veneer of efficiency or modernity.
 This leads to growing poverty for the many and less freedom and opportunity for individual workers and small businesses.
 The number of those who benefit from this exploitation shrinks as there is growing downward pressure on wages and concentration of power for the owners.

-- WEEKS AFTER PTSD SETTLEMENT, FACEBOOK MODERATORS ORDERED TO SPEND MORE TIME VIEWING ONLINE CHILD ABUSE
+- WEEKS AFTER PTSD SETTLEMENT, FACEBOOK MODERATORS ORDERED TO SPEND MORE TIME VIEWING ONLINE CHILD ABUSE, The Intercept

-- Agency and Exploitation in Amazon Mechanical Turk
+- Agency and Exploitation in Amazon Mechanical Turk, Lilly Irani

-- Tale of two janitors — Kodak vs. Apple — dramatizes how economy has changed
+- Tale of two janitors — Kodak vs. Apple — dramatizes how economy has changed, NY Times

 Once a company is big enough, more value can be squeezed by not allowing access or interoperability with their systems.
 Apple is a big proponent of this.
 They sell the iPhone, but do not want other companies or even their own customers to access, modify or fix their products.
 They have tight controls on who can build and sell apps for the phone and take a steep cut of profits made by the app.
 Their own products don’t work with each other over time causing people to buy the same (slightly modified) product over and over.

 Some of this is classic monopoly profit-making and control with it’s ability to shut out potential competitors and upstarts, but it also has an immense negative impact on the environment and local economies.
 Think of all the plug-in peripherals, speaker systems, chargers and plastic cases over the years that are instantly unusable with every design and port update.
-Think of all the time and expense needed to go through Apple instead of having the ability to fix something yourself, replace interchangeable parts or go to a local repair person (the growth of places like UBREAKIFIX came once some policies were relaxed).
+Think of all the time and expense needed to go through Apple instead of having the ability to fix something yourself, replace interchangeable parts or go to a local repair shop.
 This is especially dangerous as we trust tech with more of personal lives.
 Your entire media collection, family album, or personal records can get wiped out when a company goes out of business, decides to discontinue a service, stops supporting a piece of hardware or makes an arbitrary decision to ban you.

 - Right to Repair Europe

-- Fortnite May Have Just Laid the Perfect Antitrust Trap for Apple—and They Fell For It
+- Fortnite May Have Just Laid the Perfect Antitrust Trap for Apple—and They Fell For It, Gizmodo

 - Apple Engineer Talks about the New 2015 Macbook (parody)